Arkadiy-Garber/MagicLamp/README.md

-## A more targetted platform for annotation of datasets using HMM sets.
+## A software package for annotation of genomic datasets using discreet HMM sets.

+### Citing MagicLamp
+There is no official publication for MagicLamp.
+If it was useful for your work, you can cite it as follows:

+Garber, AI and Miller, SR (2020) MagicLamp: toolkit for annotation of 'omics datasets using curated HMM sets.
+2020: ParaHunter, GitHub repository: https://github.com/Arkadiy-Garber/MagicLamp.

 ### quick install (if you have Conda installed)
+    git clone
     bash setup.sh
     source activate magiccave